vmware-tanzu/community-edition/docs/site/content/docs/latest/externaldns-config.md

 ### 1. AWS Permissions

 Start by creating a permissions policy that allows external DNS updates.

-1. In the [AWS Console](https://console.aws.amazon.com/iam/home#/policies$new?step=edit), select the JSON tab, and paste in the following policy.
-For more information, see the [ExternalDNS documentation](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md#iam-policy).
+1. In the [AWS Console](https://console.aws.amazon.com/iam/home#/policies$new?step=edit), select the JSON tab, and paste in the following policy:

     ```json
     {